First of all… What's problem this app is attempting to solve?

 Supported by a design that is minimal but necessary.
 You will only see the things that you would actually need and want.
 As a PSEG customer, they will likely be top three: Bill Overview, Billing History and Customer Service that is efficient, and quick and up to speed with what you need.

 Current PSEG customers who are primarily in their 60–70s are more likely to still pay the bills through checks, mail or in-person.
 The app will attempt to solve this fear and anxiety from users (of any age) by securing the billing system, and making sure users are protected.
 Onboarding process would require not just an account number but also a 2-step verification (via SMS or Email) to ensure that the account is protected, and in the instance that the user gets locked out of the app, the secondary / backup phone or email will ensure that the user will be able to log back in securely.

 I’ve shown it to a few people and heard their thoughts:

 “Needs a one-time tour guide feature” — User 1

 “Is there a Help option?” — another user

 “It seems like I am dealing with a robot.
 Not very welcoming….” — another user

-1. To allow users to create an account, and pay existing electric bills within minutes from the app.
+1. To allow users to create an account, and pay existing electric bills within minutes from the app, stress-free.

 2. To keep track of energy and gas consumption through that account using a digestible data visualization chart.